-Abscesses cause severe pain and sometimes fever.
-They are tender to the touch.
-The skin over them appears red.
-Women may have a discharge from the vagina, which is usually unrelated to the abscess.
+If the cyst becomes infected (forming an abscess), it cause severe pain and sometimes fever.
+Abscesses are tender to the touch.
+The skin over them appears red, and women may have a discharge from the vagina.

 A woman should see a doctor in the following circumstances: